YH-Chen1225/EPP_Final/README.md

   - BLD/python/**figures**

 ## How to operate this project
-### Preparation work before running this project:
+### Preparation before running this project:
-If you do not have Ananconda and git, please download and install it first.Link:
+If you do not have Ananconda and git, please download and install it at first.Link:
 [Anaconda](https://www.anaconda.com/) and [Git](https://git-scm.com/)

 ```